The uprising of the tavern keepers

 The entry fee for the museum is 5.Euros per person or 15.Euros if you wish to combine it with a wine tasting.

-One last suggestion: if you want to know a bit more about the deeply rooted connection of Porto with the wine business, we recommend taking a couple of hours to run the Heart of Porto tour, where we approach some of the topics in this post and speak about many other episodes that determined the course of the city's history!
+One last suggestion: if you want to know a bit more about the deeply rooted connection of Porto with the wine business, see the places for yourself, we recommend taking a couple of hours to run our signature tour named PORT WINE: UPRISE OF THE TAVERN KEEPERS, where we approach some of the topics in this post and speak about many other episodes that determined the course of the city's history!

 PORTO RUNNING TOURS